robprior/shoal/shoal-client/README.md

 ##Basic Usage

 - After installing and before deploying Shoal Client, confirm the output will be what you expect.
-It should look like the following formatted text. `shoal-client --dump` will print the contents of `default.local` to stdout.
+It should look like the following formatted text. `shoal-client --dump` will print the contents of the CVMFS `default.local` to STDOUT.

     <pre>
 VMFS_REPOSITORIES=atlas.cern.ch,atlas-condb.cern.ch,grid.cern.ch